Why 5 minutes are enough to transform your day

 A micro-practice is an intentional action, short (2 to 5 minutes), focused on a specific benefit: calming breathing, stretching a tense area, clarifying a thought, activating a helpful emotion (gratitude).
 This format reduces entry friction: no need for preparation, equipment or a free hour.

 Result: you go from "I should" to "I actually do it", and you reap a quick gain in clarity and energy.
+To turn that intention into a repeatable habit, you can create a sustainable wellness routine around these micro-practices.

 2 Why 5 minutes work (physio & neuro)